 Idioms are distinct expressions that are peculiar to a language and whose meaning may not be easily understood simply by looking at the words that make it up.
-In English, for example, the following idiomatic expressions mean 'to die': to kick the bucket, to go to a better place, to go to the other side, to pass on, to meet your maker.
+In English, for example, the following idiomatic expressions mean 'to die': to kick the bucket, to go to a better place, to go to the other side, to pass on.